leonid-tkach/MS_centric_projects/README.md

 # MS_centric_projects

 These are screenshots and xlsm/accdb files for some of my projects for the Central Bank of the Russian Federation (Bank of Russia).
-I cannot share data to most of them, therefor I use screenshots.
+I cannot share data to most of them, therefore I use screenshots.

 ## Regular Large Tasks vs Emloyees Vacations (SharePoint/Excel/VBA)